survivejs/react-book/manuscript/04_implementing_notes.md

 ## Connecting Data with `App`

-Next we need to connect our data model with `App`.
+Next, we need to connect our data model with `App`.
 The simplest way to achieve that is to push the data directly to `render()` for now.
-This won't be efficient but it will allow us to get started.
+This won't be efficient, but it will allow us to get started.
 The implementation below shows how this works out in React terms.

 **app/components/App.jsx**